MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Indiv-adopt-develop-habits.md

  * Listen to a song from a special, high-energy “I just declined a meeting” playlist.
  * Take the time you save from the meeting and put it towards something you will enjoy, like scheduling a lunch date with a friendly colleague (Can’t find time on their calendar?
 Refer them to your habit playbook!)

-When finding the reward that works best for you, be creative and be flexible.
-Just like it takes some experimenting to find the right new behaviors that will help you meet your goal, it can also take some experimenting to find the right reward.
+As you seek the reward that works best for you, be creative and be flexible.
+Just as it must experiment to find the right behaviors to help you meet your goal, you might also need to experiment to find the right reward.
 Sometimes when you are struggling to make a new habit stick, it’s not because the habit is the wrong one for you, but because you haven’t paired it with the right reward.

 Often, the best rewards are ones that you look forward to with anticipation.
 Once you create an association between the behavior and its reward, that anticipation will carry over to the behavior, too.
 Whenever you engage in your new behavior, take a moment to think about the reward - for example, picture yourself enjoying great food and conversation with a favorite colleague while you decline that meeting.
 Especially if the reward is not something you will get to enjoy immediately, this practice will reinforce the association between the reward and the behavior.